 - 5.1.
 The range of internal and external evaluation measures available and how the evidence gathered will be used to improve the quality and impact of provision - 5.2.
 That systems are in place to recruit participants onto the course who have sufficient prior knowledge, understanding and skills to enable them to benefit from the course, and to meet the course outcomes by the end of the course - 5.3.
 That systems are in place, where necessary, to verify that those accepted for MQ training are suitable to work with children and young people - 5.4.
 That suitably qualified and experienced staff with up-to-date knowledge and skills in the relevant specialist area are available to deliver the course - 5.5.
 That participants have access to a range of specialist expertise and appropriate high-quality teaching placements - 5.6.
-That there are sufficient specialist teaching resources relevant to training teachers of children and young people who are deaf, to enable all participants to reach the course outcomes - 5.7.
-Mechanisms for ensuring that all those involved in delivery and assessment, including on teaching placements, eg regional tutors or mentors, understand their roles and responsibilities and have the time, knowledge, understanding and skills to carry them out to a high standard - 5.8.
-That means are in place to ensure that assessment judgements across provision are consistent, reliable and accurate and that these will be moderated - 5.9.
-Specific evidence and explanation of the methods and measures to be used for evaluating the quality, standards and impact of provision on participants' competence and confidence and the achievement of children and young people, eg regularly requiring participants to evaluate improvements in pupils' achievement as a result of particular aspects of their practice.
+That there are sufficient specialist teaching resources relevant to training teachers of children and young people with VI, to enable all participants to reach the course outcomes parents/carers, children and young people, and others such as the relevant SEN associations and groups of disabled people, and current and former participants on MQ courses.